 ROSE COLOURED STARLING-FRODSHAM MARSHES-11TH JUNE 2020

-As I was walking along the river, I found the starlings roosting by the river, and a rose-coloured starling was just sitting in with them.
+As I was walking along the river, I found the Starlings roosting by the river, and the Rose-coloured Starling was sitting there loafing.
 What a stunning bird and a much-awaited county tick for me after seeing so many in Britain.

 Previous Cheshire and Wirral records: